 Pokuna (bathing place)

 After the Ambasthala Dagoba towards the western direction of it is the flight of steps which leads to the pond.
-It was used by the monks who were in the monastery in early days.
-The pool was cut into a solid rock and it is guarded by mythical five hooded cobra.
+It was used by the monks who were in the monastery in the early days.
+The pool was cut into solid rock and it is guarded by mythical five hooded Cobra.

 This place is identified as the place, where the first sermon took place on the island in 3rd century BC.
 On top of the mountain is the Ardhana gala (invitation stone).
 Mountain which holds the Aradhanagala is located on the other side of the Dagoba.
-Mahasayais one of the main religious monuments of the Monastery that is built in the water bubble shape.
+Mahasaya is one of the main religious attractions of the Monastery that is built in the water bubble shape.